-In accordance with normal commercial practice the academy has purchased insurance to protect trustees and officers from claims arising from negligent acts, errors or omissions occuring whilst on academy business.
+In accordance with normal commercial practice the academy has purchased insurance to protect trustees and officers from claims arising from negligent acts, errors or omissions occurring whilst on academy business.
 The insurance provides cover up to £5,000,000 on any one executive or organisation liability claim and £250,000 on any one employment practices liability claim.
-The cost for the year ended 31 August 2019 was £43 (2018: £64).
-The cost of this insurance is included within total insurance costs.